ljleb/sd-mecha/README.md

   - SD1.5
   - SDXL
 - Merge LoRAs together and to checkpoints
-- Block-wise hyperparameters for precise control of blocks
+- Block-wise hyperparameters for block merging (BWM)
-- Class-wise hyperparameters for precise control of layer types
+- Class-wise hyperparameters for class merging (CWM)
 - Support arbitrary model architectures and types using the `sd_mecha.extensions` module
 - Merge SDXL LoRAs to models and with other LoRAs